The Columbia Business School Essays: Examples + Analysis

 Conclusion

 While it can be a challenging aspect of your MBA application, your Columbia Business School essay is a great way to tell the admissions committee who you are and what you have to offer.
-It is the aspect of your application that allows you to demonstrate the ways that you are aligned with the values and culture of the institution.
+It allows you to demonstrate how you align with the institution's values and culture.

 About Inspira Futures